Select one to step inside

 The Movement Medicine Mandala functions as a kind of compass, providing you with a powerful orientation system for your life journey.
 It offers a rich territory for ongoing embodied enquiry, discovery and growth.

-The Movement Medicine Mandala emerged at the beginning of the new millenium, a few years before Movement Medicine was launched into the world.
-Ya'Acov and I has been working intensively with Gabrielle Roth and the 5 Rhythms for 18 years and knew it was time to move on.
-Our own work was coming through in stronger and stronger ways.
+The Movement Medicine Mandala emerged at the beginning of the new millennium, a few years before Movement Medicine was launched into the world.
+Susannah & Ya'Acov had been working intensively with Gabrielle Roth and the 5 Rhythms for 18 years and knew it was time to move on.
+Their own work was coming through in stronger and stronger ways.

 So what is the suffering, the dis-ease of our culture which Movement Medicine addresses?
 One way to name it is disconnection.
 Disconnection from the sensation and wisdom of our own bodies, from our hearts, from each other, from the earth, from the sacred nature of life, from our own sense of belonging, of purpose, and from the mystery, awe and gratitude of being alive at all on this extraordinary blue green planet.

 Because nothing says transformation like a bird that bursts into flames and is reborn from its own ashes.
-The Phoenix is not just mythical creature—it’s a powerful invocation.
+The Phoenix is not just mythical creature, it’s a powerful invocation.
 Why?
-Because to live fully, we must learn to let go - to learn the dance of rising, shining and returning to ashes.
-And to rise again.
+Because to live fully, we must learn to let go.
+And the Phoenix as medicine and as a symbol reminds us that everything is born, rises and returns to ashes.
+And in the shamanic context, we consider that there are many times in life when this process happens and we call these times initiations.
+So to learn the dance of rising, shining and returning to ashes is an excellent way to prepare us for these initiations which are part of life.
+Rise, fall, return to ashes and rise again.
 And again.
-And again.
+And again...

 The Phoenix is the part of us that refuses to stay stuck in old stories, even when those stories are soaked in sorrow, shame, or centuries of silence.
 It also represents the element of ether (the 5th Element) or the universal force of Love that holds the whole universe together.